 Cindy Sherman's words matter because they do not behave like motivational captions.
 They point back to decisions a photographer has to make in the real world: where to stand, how close to get, what kind of discomfort to accept, and how much of the self is allowed into the frame.

-How to read the quotes
+How to read the lines

-The best way to read a photographer's quotes is not to turn them into rules.
+The best way to read Cindy Sherman's words is not to turn them into rules.
 A sentence that was true for one body of work can become false if it is applied mechanically to another.
 The point is to understand the pressure behind the sentence, not to imitate its surface.

 What photographers can take from it now

-Photography is still shaped by speed, platforms and constant publishing pressure.
-That makes older photographic thinking useful when it returns the reader to attention, timing, relation and the choice to make one frame instead of many.
+Cindy Sherman's ideas are useful now because photography is still shaped by speed, platforms and constant publishing pressure.
+The archive matters when it returns the reader to attention, timing, relation and the choice to make one frame instead of many.

 The enduring lesson is not that every photographer should work like Cindy Sherman.
 It is that every serious photographer needs a position.
 A camera records light, but a body of work records decisions.
-These quotes are valuable because they expose the decisions behind the pictures.
+These ideas are valuable because they expose the decisions behind the pictures.

 I feel I'm anonymous in my work.